Boxing Day traditionally lands on 26th December each year.

 Boxing Day traditions depend on the location, however it includes shopping, giving money and gifts to the less fortunate, and a day of watching sporting events like horse racing and football.

-On Boxing Day 2004 a massive earthquake created a tsunami around the Indian Ocean resulting in the deaths of over 300,000 people.
+On Boxing Day 2004 a massive 9.3 magnitude earthquake created a tsunami around the Indian Ocean resulting in the deaths of over 300,000 people.
+Indonesia was the worst affected country, followed by Sri Lanka, India and Thailand.
+It was the deadliest natural disaster in Boxing Day history.

 Boxing Day is one of the British bank holidays recognized since 1871.